noonafter/hello-world/README.md

 Hi Everyone!

-I'm noonafter, i'm a machine learning amateur.
+I'm noonafter, I'm a machine learning amateur.
 I like programming though I have so many chores to do in my life.